We Still Don't Understand High-Dimensional Bayesian Optimization: ANALYSIS

-\paragraph{Model Expressiveness Does Not Predict BO Performance.} This similarity on standard regression tasks makes the performance gap in BO (see \Cref{fig:main-plot}) all the more puzzling: if the spherical and standard linear models have similar predictive capabilities, why do spherical mappings improve optimization so dramatically?
-The answer is of course that model expressiveness and predictive accuracy on \emph{random test points} do not necessarily translate to optimization performance with \emph{adaptively chosen data}.
+This similarity on standard regression tasks makes the performance gap in BO (see \Cref{fig:main-plot}) all the more puzzling: if the spherical and standard linear models have similar predictive capabilities, why do spherical mappings improve optimization so dramatically?
+The answer is that model expressiveness and predictive accuracy on \emph{random test points} do not necessarily translate to optimization performance with \emph{adaptively chosen data}.

-To further illustrate this point, \Cref{fig:boxplot} (right) repeats the above experiment on adaptively chosen BO acquisition rather than Sobol points.
-We fit models to $400$ points from a BO trajectory and predict the objective values at the next $100$ acquired points.
-In \Cref{fig:boxplot} (left), all three models—spherical linear, standard linear, and RBF—achieve similar predictive accuracy ($\mathrm{RMSE} \approx 0.15$ on \texttt{MOPTA08}), despite their vastly different performance as BO surrogates.
-These results contrast the supervised learning setting where RBF substantially outperforms linear models.
+To further illustrate this point, \Cref{fig:boxplot} (right) repeats the above experiment on adaptively chosen BO acquisitions rather than Sobol points.
+We fit models to $400$ points from a BO trajectory (generated by our spherical linear model) and predict the objective values at the next $100$ acquired points.
+In \Cref{fig:boxplot} (right) and \Cref{fig:boxplot-full} (right), all three models—spherical linear, standard linear, and RBF—achieve similar predictive accuracy, despite their vastly different performance as BO surrogates (see \Cref{fig:boxplot-full}, right, in \Cref{app:boxplot} for results on other benchmarks).
+These results contrast the supervised learning setting where RBF substantially outperforms linear models on a number of problems.

 Why are spherical linear models able to accurately predict future (adaptive) acquisitions but not random test data?
 One possible explanation is that acquisition functions like EI tend to select points locally \citep{garnett2023bayesian}, where objectives may be well-approximated by linear models (i.e.\ a first-order Taylor approximation) even when globally complex.
 However, fully characterizing which properties actually matter for HDBO success---beyond standard notions of expressiveness or generalization---remains an important open question.